19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (iii) commenced or treated as commenced in the High Court by or against the estate of a deceased person to be maintained (whether by substitution of parties, amendment or otherwise) by or against, as the case may be, a person appointed to represent the estate or, if a grant of probate or letters of administration is or has been made, by or against the personal representatives;

-(h) regulating the means by which particular facts may be proved, and the mode in which evidence thereof may be given, in any proceedings or on any application in connection with or at any stage of any proceedings;
+(h) regulating the means by which particular facts may be proved, and the manner in which any factual, expert or opinion evidence may be adduced, in any proceedings or on any application in connection with or at any stage of any proceedings;

+[Act 46 of 2018 wef 01/01/2019]

 (i) regulating the joinder of parties and for prescribing in what cases persons absent, but having an interest in a cause or matter, shall be bound by any order made therein, and in what cause or matter orders may be made for the representation of absent persons by one or more parties to a cause or matter;